 In 2012, Ken wrote Flour Water Salt Yeast: The Fundamentals of Artisan Bread and Pizza for which he won a James Beard Foundation award.
 It remains Amazon’s #1 in the bread baking category.
 Want more?
 Try Ken’s Artisan Pizza, which is consistently voted one of the best in Portland by our readers.

 We have an interview with owner Ken Forkish here.

-When you specialize in pie, you’d better be Blue Ribbon State Fair worthy.
-Loretta Jean’s pulls through, with perfect pies – flaky, melt in your mouth crusts and tender, never too cloying sweet fillings.
-Pies are often seasonal: Strawberry in late spring, Blackberry in summer, S’mores Pie in winter.
-Other pies rotate on the menu from a textbook traditional pecan and coconut cream, to a fancy pear streusel and salted honey pie.
-The Division Street location also acts as a breakfast-lunch spot with a tight menu of biscuits such as biscuits Benedict or biscuit egg sandwiches, while lunch offers homemade soups, salads and sandwiches.
-The atmosphere is a flashback to cosy cafes, comfortable alone or with a friend.
+#5 in Best Bakeries 2017.
+When you specialize in pies you’d better be Blue Ribbon State Fair-worthy.
+Loretta Jean’s pulls through, with great pies – flaky crusts and tender, never too cloying sweet fillings.
+Pies are often seasonal: Strawberry in late spring, Blackberry in summer, and S’mores Pie in winter.
+Other pies rotate on the menu from a textbook traditional pecan and coconut cream to a fancy pear strudel and salted honey pie.
+The Division Street location also acts as a breakfast-lunch spot with a tight menu of biscuits such as biscuits Benedict or biscuit egg sandwiches, while lunch offers homemade soups, salads, and sandwiches.
+The atmosphere is a flashback to cozy cafés, comfortable alone or with a friend.
+On a recent warm weekend evening, the cafe was packed with happy people.
 Don’t miss the pies in the cooler behind the register.

 The downtown location also serves coffee and espresso drinks out of a tiny, but charming storefront.